biteful.

 I listen to Huberman.
 I tried Bryan Johnson's Blueprint diet for a stretch.
 I look up every supplement I take.
 I'm the person who Googles "is maltodextrin bad for you" at the grocery store — and gets ten contradictory blog posts.

-Point your camera at any food, label, or restaurant menu. biteful reads the research and gives you a clear answer — with citations, in seconds.
+Point your camera at any food, label, or restaurant menu. biteful checks the claims against the research and gives you a Good, Mixed, or Avoid verdict — with citations, in seconds.
 It even ranks every dish on a menu and highlights the picks on the photo itself.

 Aryan